 Fermentation is affected by climate and storage conditions however the standard time is about 2 full days.
 The fermentation process works by the yeast feeding off of the sugars present in the mixture which produces alcohol.
 The resulting liquid will typically have a total alcohol concentration of 5-% by volume and in this state, it is called “wash.”

-The wash mixture is then ready to be distilled, depending on the type of scotch whiskey being produced, the still used to distill it will vary.
+The wash mixture is then ready to be distilled, depending on the type of scotch whisky being produced, the still used to distill it will vary.
 Single malt whiskey is usually distilled in pot stills while grain whiskey is distilled in Coffey stills.

 There will be two stills used during the entire distillation process one which will house the “wash” and the other will separate the “wash” water from the actual alcohol content.